Abbas-data/SQL_Retail_sale_/README.md

 - Sales patterns by time shift were studied.

 ## 📁 Project Files
-- `main3.sql` → SQL queries for analysis
+- `SQL Analysis` → SQL queries for analysis
 - `Retail Sales Analysis.csv` → Dataset file

 ## 🚀 How to Run the Project